-- Undertaking management works to reduce the impact of weed and pest animal invasion - Moving away from tractor mowing towards hand mowing to selectively retain patches of native vegetation and promote natural regeneration and organic litter within budgets - Encouraging natural recruitment and diversity of plant life across all lifeforms (grasses, herbs, ferns, groundcovers, orchids, climbers, shrubs and trees) - Undertaking extensive revegetation works to increase extent and diversity of native vegetation and fauna habitat with a particular focus on recreation of specific EVCs - Undertaking community education and engagement programs to foster awareness of biodiversity protection and threatening processes - Limiting recreational activity (e.g. with fencing or signage) where it adversely impacts on sensitive flora and fauna habitats - Extensive rock stabilisation of creek bed and banks along Damper Creek.

-• Wetland creations, vegetated swales and other water sensitive urban design elements to mitigate the impacts of erosion, siltation and storm water pollution.
+- Undertaking management works to reduce the impact of weed and pest bird and animal invasion. - Moving away from tractor mowing towards hand mowing to selectively retain patches of native vegetation and promote natural regeneration and organic litter within budgets. - Encouraging natural recruitment and diversity of plant life across all lifeforms (grasses, herbs, ferns, groundcovers, orchids, climbers, shrubs and trees). - Undertaking extensive revegetation works to increase extent and diversity of native vegetation and fauna habitat with a particular focus on recreation of specific EVCs. - Undertaking community education and engagement programs to foster awareness of biodiversity protection and threatening processes. - Limiting recreational activity (e.g. with fencing or signage) where it adversely impacts on sensitive flora and fauna habitats - Extensive rock stabilisation of creek bed and banks along Damper Creek. - Wetland creations, vegetated swales and other water sensitive urban design elements to mitigate the impacts of erosion, siltation and storm water pollution. - Gardens for Wildlife residential program, schools and preschools to create stepping stones of indigenous habitat between reserves.